JSS Spiritual and Cultural Centre, Saket, New Delhi

 ‘Religion and spirituality are universal and these should be made available to the needy’.

 Jagadguru Sri Shivarathri Deshikendra Mahaswamiji

 The ‘Sri Shivarathreeshwara Dharmika Datti’ was established in 1986, to help children develop overall abilities in academic, spiritual and cultural fields.
 Started with an endowment of Rs.10 lakh, SSDD’s mission of bringing Dharma to every doorstep is made possible by using the interest accrued from the endowment.
-Apart from organising spiritual programmes for the benefit of the society, the Datti publishes books and articles, related to Veerashaiva dharma, Literature, Culture, Arts & History.
-Every year it awards the best literary works, arranges discourses by various religious heads and organises general spiritual & personality development camps for all age groups.
-More focussed camps are also conducted for Spiritual Heads, followers of the Suttur Math and the faculty and non-teaching staff of various schools and colleges.
-Veerashaiva Dharmika sabhas are also organised every year.
-At this annual event, members of the Veerashaiva community assemble from all over India and there is a stimulating exchange of thoughts, cultural programmes, exhibitions and display of literary works.
+Apart from organizing spiritual programmes for the benefit of the society, the Datti publishes books and articles, related to Veerashaiva dharma, Literature, Culture, Arts & History.
+Every year it awards the best literary works, arranges discourses by various religious heads and organizes general spiritual & personality development camps for all age groups.
+More focused camps are also conducted for Spiritual Heads, followers of the Suttur Math and the faculty and non-teaching staff of various schools and colleges.
+Veerashaiva Dharmika sabhas are also organized every year.
+At this annual event, members of the Veerashaiva community assemble from all over India and there is a stimulating exchange of thoughts, cultural programmes, exhibitions, and display of literary works.

 An all India level initiative started by the Math for providing collective leadership involving all the heads of different religions, the Bharatiya Samskruthika Parishath was established at Chinthana Goshti Samaroh in Ooty.
 This organisation aims to take up activities, which could benefit mankind with special emphasis on the revival and propagation of the ancient traditions, culture and religious values of India.